c-sports/CSPN_2.0_Update_Guide/README.md

 3. Choose a destination and save the file as **wallet.dat**.

-**Tip: Back up your wallet frequently and keep it on an external storage device.**
+**Tip: Back up your wallet frequently and keep the backup on an external storage device.**

 ***